Ayofase/Ayofase-netflix-performance-insights/README.md

  6. Prioritize binge-worthy TV series: Invest in high-quality, long-form episodic content while optimizing runtime based on genre and audience.
  7. Replicate Q1 2024 success: Analyze the factors driving peak engagement and apply learnings to future content and marketing strategies.
  8. Diversify content offerings: Explore new genres, international productions, and niche content to expand audience reach and maximize engagement.

+## Limitations
+ - The Revenue data where grouped quarterly restricting analysis to quarterly and yearly observation.
+Categorising the engagement data into quarters encouraged a quarterly analysis to get insights on content engagement.
+ - Engagement data had no regional grouping to show regional content performance restricting analysis results to insights on the global market.
+ - During data cleaning process, 60% of the release_date column in the engagement data was found missing makeing the dataset unfit and bias for the analysis.
+Performing TMDb API integration with the use of R tool, was aimed at fetching missing release_date data from TMDb database and 85% mising data was found and NA was returned for those that wasnt.
+These NA, were replaced by values that will automatically be filtered ut of the dataset.